A generalization of the Lorentz ether to gravity with general-relativistic limit: Axioms for General Lorentz Ether Theory

 \end{axiom}

+The definition of explicit dependence requires, of course, a specification of the general transformation law for the variables.
+Here it is, in agreement with the considerations of sec. \ref{ADM}, presupposed that this is the transformation law for a densities energy-momentum tensor $t^{\mu\nu}$ defined in the preferred coordinates by \eqref{tdef}.

-The existence of a Lagrange formalism is certainly a non-trivial physical restriction (it requires an ``action equals reaction'' symmetry) but is quite common in condensed matter theory.
-Instead, the requirement of explicit dependence on the $X^\mu$ is non-standard.
+The existence of a Lagrange formalism is certainly a non-trivial physical restriction (it requires an ``action equals reaction'' symmetry) but is quite common in condensed matter theory as far as reversible, elastic phenomena are considered.
+Instead, the requirement of explicit dependence on the $\x^\a$ is non-standard.
 In appendix \ref{appGeneral} we argue that this additional requirement is not really a restriction: Every physical theory with Lagrange formalism can be transformed into this form.
 But this remains a general thesis which cannot be proven in a strong way, only supported by showing how this can be done in particular cases.

-\begin{axiom}[energy conservation law] The conservation law related by theorem \ref{Noether1} with translational symmetry in time $X^0\to X^0+c^0$ is proportional to the continuity equation:
+\begin{axiom}[energy conservation law] The conservation law related by theorem \ref{Noether1} with translational symmetry in time $\x^0\to \x^0+c^0$ is proportional to the continuity equation:

 \end{axiom}